A remote employee receives an authentication code on their mobile device to access workplace documents.

 • Compromise of RDP credentials: Another frequent infection method is the compromise of Remote Desktop Protocol (RDP) credentials.
 RDP is a Microsoft communications protocol that allows devices to connect remotely.
 IT administrators often use RDP to establish secure remote connections to help employees solve technical support issues.
 Nonetheless, cybercriminals can use employee credentials to infiltrate the connection and plant malware into the remote computer.

 • Credential stuffing: This technique remains a go-to attack vector.
 Cybercriminals capture username and password pairs from compromised websites and services, then use bots to run lists of these credentials to scour login portals for matches to gain access to user accounts.
-Credential stuffing is effective for a simple reason: Employees reuse login information across multiple sites and services.
+Credential stuffing is effective for a simple reason: Employees mistakenly reuse login information across multiple sites and services.
 The impact can be significant.
-Consider, for instance, the wedding planning and registry site Zola.
-Hackers used credential stuffing to hijack user accounts, steal funds, and capture payment card numbers to charge thousands of dollars in fraudulent purchases.
-While the company says the hack affected fewer than 0.1% of all users, the attack created a public relations and reputation problem for Zola.
+Consider, for instance, when Roku was hit by two major credential‑stuffing attacks in early 2024.
+Attackers used passwords stolen from other breaches to break into user accounts.
+In total, more than 590,000 accounts were compromised.
+Roku responded by resetting affected passwords, reimbursing fraudulent charges and enforcing mandatory two‑factor authentication for all users to prevent future attacks.

 • Weak passwords: Cybercriminals know that employees continue to use weak passwords because they are easy to remember.
-Worse, 52% of people reuse the same weak passwords across multiple accounts, making it easier for threat actors to identify and steal user credentials.
-Strong passwords serve as the first line of defense against unauthorized access, and one of the most effective solutions are automated password managers.
+A recent study revealed a staggering 94% of passwords are reused or duplicated across multiple accounts, leaving users extremely vulnerable to attacks.
+Strong passwords serve as the first line of defense against unauthorized access and one of the most effective solutions are automated password managers.
 These tools automatically generate complex, random passwords that can be synchronized and used across multiple devices to defend against intrusions.

 Other ways that threat actors gain access to employee credentials include: